Arthur-Milchior/Anki-postpone-reviews/README.md

 While Anki is right in a theoretical sense, it is wrong in a practical sense.
 It may be better for the memory to see everything as soon as possible.
-But in practice, it's even better to be late than to quit Anki.
+But in practice, it's better to be late than to quit Anki entirely.

-This add-on is thus made for those people, who know they are humans, and not perfect machines.
-Who knows that it's better to cheat with Anki a little bit than to quit it.
+This add-on is thus made for those people, who know they are humans and not perfect machines.
+Who know that it's better to cheat with Anki a little bit than to quit it.
 This add-on changes the due date of every card already learned once, and add to it as many days as you want.